beetrootCANCER and PSFU & RMS

 As patients receive ever better care for cancer diagnoses their life expectancy improves.
 They can return to living normal lives.
 However there is always a risk that their cancer may return.
 Should it do so they need the earliest possible intervention.
 While they’re away from the hospital environment living independent lives its easy for those earlier signs to be missed.

-Additionally there is an increased risk that newly referred patients whose investigations have been deferred due to capacity issues caused by Covid-19 may be ‘lost’ to the system as it gets back to normal.
+Additionally there is an increased risk that newly referred patients whose investigations have been deferred due to capacity issues may be ‘lost’ to the system as it gets back to normal.
 Delays can prove life-threatening as shown in this article.

 Solution…